intel/neural-compressor/examples/mxnet/language_translation/README.md

 ```

-Examples of enabling Intel® Low Precision Optimization Tool auto tuning on MXNet BERT_base
+Examples of enabling Intel® Neural Compressor auto tuning on MXNet BERT_base
 =======================================================

-This is a tutorial of how to enable a MXNet BERT base model with Intel® Low Precision Optimization Tool.
+This is a tutorial of how to enable a MXNet BERT base model with Intel® Neural Compressor.

 # User Code Analysis

-Intel® Low Precision Optimization Tool supports two usages:
+Intel® Neural Compressor supports two usages:

 1. User specifies fp32 "model", calibration dataset "q_dataloader", evaluation dataset "eval_dataloader" and metric in tuning.metric field of model-specific yaml config file.

 2. User specifies fp32 "model", calibration dataset "q_dataloader" and a custom "eval_func" which encapsulates the evaluation dataset and metric by itself.

-We integrate MXNet BERT_base MRPC/Squad with Intel® Low Precision Optimization Tool by the second use case.
+We integrate MXNet BERT_base MRPC/Squad with Intel® Neural Compressor by the second use case.

 ### Write Yaml config file